A First Course in Linear Algebra

 About

 This page contains more explanation about this project.
-The preface from version 1.00 contains more specific details about how and why I wrote this book and is a good place to begin.
-The News section below lists some of the milestones in the development of the book, while greater detail can be found in the current Change Log, which is available off the Download page.
-The Download page also includes a link to two sample sections.
+The preface contains more specific details about how and why I wrote this book and is a good place to begin.
+The News section below lists some of the milestones in the development of the book, while greater detail can be found in the current Change Log, which is available off the development page.

 About the Author